NYPL/nypl-library-card-app/README.md

 ## Docker

-_Note_: This application is use Docker only for production builds and not for local development.
+_Note_: This application is using Docker only for production builds and not for local development.
 For local development, the `npm run dev` command is the way to go.

 ### Building Docker Images